svo80/vti_search/README.md

   --csv                 				If set, display results as comma-separated values.
 ```

 In the majority of cases, VTISearch will be executed with the `-q` (`--query`) parameter.
 This query is sent to VirusTotal via the `v3` API.
 Respective samples will not be downloaded by default.
-However, this procedure can be activated with the `-d` parameter.
+However, this procedure can be easily activated with the `-d` parameter.

 ```bash
 $ python3 vti_search.py -q "evil.exe" -d